open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 cp -a ~/examples/edge/services/cpu_percent/* .
 ```

-The Makefile and several of the horizon files contain environment variables that will be replaced by their values when you use the files.
-Edit `horizon/envvars.sh` to set the environment variables with your own values, then:
+The Makefile and several of the horizon files contain environment variables that will be replaced by their values when the files are used.
+Edit `horizon/envvars.sh` to set the environment variables to your own values (including getting a docker hub id, if you don't already have one).
+Then source the file so its values will be available to the rest of the commands:
 ```bash
 source horizon/envvars.sh
 ```